Trattoria Za Za | Best restaurants in Florence

 • Open: Mon – Sat, 12:30 PM – 6:00 PM

 Antica Gelateria Fiorentina was my local gelato shop when I lived here, I frequented enough to warrant a punch card.
-Super kind servers and relatively cheap for quality gelato.
+Super kind servers and relatively inexpensive for quality gelato.
 My favorite flavor EVER here is the tiramisu, but their pistachio and dulce de leche are very good.

 Gelateria dei Neri